typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 normally quite fast it will add up when done many (e.g. millions) of times.

-It's possible to work around this:
+It is possible to work around this:

 ```scala
 def bar[A](x: A, y: A)(implicit ev: Ordering[A]): A =